-What Do I Have to Pay for to Adopt a Foster Child?Because foster care is by and large the most affordable way to adopt a child, there are hardly any fees that hopeful parents need to worry about.
+Because foster care is by and large the most affordable way to adopt a child, there are hardly any fees that hopeful parents need to worry about.
 But, that doesn’t mean you can enter into the foster care adoption process without being financially prepared.

 - The home study provider you choose

 - Any agency fees, if you adopt through a private organization